Different Types of U.S. Nonimmigrant Visas for Temporary Stays

 Schedule a Visa Interview: Schedule an appointment for a visa interview at the nearest U.S. embassy or consulate in your home country.

-Gather Required Documents: Prepare the necessary documents, which may include a valid passport, visa application confirmation, photo, Form DS-160 confirmation page, and any supporting documentation specific to your visa category.
+Gather Required Documents: Prepare the necessary documents, which may include a valid passport, visa application confirmation, photo, Form DS-160 confirmation page, and also any supporting documentation specific to your visa category.

 Attend Visa Interview: Attend the visa interview at the designated U.S. embassy or consulate.
-Be prepared to answer questions about your visit’s purpose, ties to your home country, and other relevant details.
+Also, Be prepared to answer questions about your visit’s purpose, ties to your home country, and other relevant details.

 Biometric Data Collection: Some applicants may be required to provide biometric data, such as fingerprints, during the visa application process.